vEnhance/1802/src/basis.typ

   that's easy.
   (Even more stupidly, a single vector is linearly dependent only when it's the zero vector.)]: e.g., $bf(v)_1 = vec(1,3,4)$, $bf(v)_2 = vec(10,1,11)$ and $bf(v)_3 = vec(-9,10,1)$
 might look like unrelated small numbers, but surprisingly it turns out that
 #eqn[
   $ 109 bf(v)_1 - 37 bf(v)_2 - 29 bf(v)_3 =0. $
   <big-coeff>
 ]
 Without "slope", you cannot notice these dependences by sight for $n >= 3$, so use the determinant.

-== [RECIPE] Describing spans of explicit vectors
+== [RECIPE] Describing the span of several vectors

 #recipe(title: [Recipe for describing the span of vectors in $RR^2$])[
 - *0-D case*: Are all the vectors the zero vector $vec(0,0)$?
 If so the span is just a single *point*.